gorlix/Obsidian-Color/README.md

-# Obsidian-Color
-Notion Like word color fo Obsidian.md
+# Notion Like word colour